aminsaied/dotfiles/README.md

 4. Set `broot` to be executable with `chmod +x broot`
 5. Finally, attempt to run `broot` and you will be met with the prompt to download https://github.com/Canop/broot.
 In particular, this will write the `br` shell function in `/home/<user>/.local/share/broot/launcher/bash/1` which is referenced in the `.zshrc` config.

+**Note.** WSL has a keybinding assigned to `Alt`+`Enter` (toggles fullscreen) which conflicts with a vital command in broot: change directory.
+You can delete the WSL keybinding from settings > actions.

 ## Conda environments

 Bringing my conda environment yaml files with me.
 Build an environment `env.yml` with: